WMOkiishi/types-panda3d/idbstubs/README.md

 # idbstubs

-This package is used to generate type stub files using the `interrogatedb` module of Panda3D.
-It requires Panda3D 1.10.12 (or newer).
+This package uses the `interrogatedb`module of Panda3D to generate type stubs for the `panda3d` package.